ovezovs/cnet-learning/README.md

-# Project Name: CNet Learning
+# **Project Name:** CNet Learning

 # Description:

+An online learning platform that hosts courses on Data Structures and Algorithms, Web Development, and Fundamentals of Computer Programming.